Top task management apps

 • Who's doing what

-• What's the status
+• What the status is

 • How much time it took